ajfdez/TrimWheel/README.md

 1   Arduino Uno/Leonardo/Mega board.

-1   Quadrature encoder with or without push button.
+1   Rotary encoder with or without push button.
 Look for "rotary encoder" on Amazon or your electronics parts supplier.
     Just about any will work, for best results look for one with a PCB and a knob.
 The PCB marked pins usually are:

 |   PIN    | Connection                                                 |